 - thinking governmentally,

 - Christ as the Focal Point of His Story,

 we don’t have room in our minds for the trash the world has to offer.
 We’re too busy praising and worshiping our Heavenly Father for all His awesomeness.

 How to Learn More About Inspiring the Heart of the Child

-Be mentored and discipled in the Biblical-Principle Approach so that you can be equipped to disciple your children.
-Join the waitlist today for the Biblical-Principle Approach Homeschool Experience™ (Membership) today!
+Be mentored and discipled in the Biblical Classical way so that you can be equipped to disciple your children.
+Join the waitlist today for the Biblical Classical Homeschool Experience™ (Membership) today!

-You can also read the article: What is a Principle Approach® Homeschool?
+You can also read the article: What is The Principle Approach®(1) Homeschool?

 (1)The Principle Approach® is a registered trademark of the Foundation for American Christian Education.